Build Your Own Instagram Search Engine Using jQuery and PHP

 }

-If you’re familiar with the .ajax() function then all these parameters should look familiar.
-I’m passing the user search parameter “q” as the POST data.
-Upon success and failure we remove the “loading” class and append any response back into the #photos wrapper.
+If you’re acquainted with jQuery’s .ajax() function, these parameters will look familiar.
+We pass the user’s search term “q” as POST data.
+Both success and failure handlers remove the “loading” class and manage the response in the #photos section.

 Live Instant Search Web App for Instagram Photos

-Unfortunately the current Instagram search queries do not allow more than 1 tag at a time.
-This is limiting to our demo, but it certainly doesn’t remove any of its charm.
-You should check out the live example above and download a copy of my source code to play around with.
-Additionally let us know your thoughts in the post discussion area below.
+Currently, Instagram search limits queries to a single tag, which is a restriction for our demo, but it doesn’t diminish its appeal.
+Explore the live example above and download the source code to experiment further.
+We’d love to hear your thoughts in the post discussion area below.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail